rcazzara/seldovia/_people/McDonough_Michael_George.md

 cemetery_plot: 156
 source_file: Cemetery Directory
 ---
 **MICHAEL GEORGE McDONOUGH, "Mike"** was born in Saginaw, Michigan on March 28, 1903.
-He married [**Mary Wilson**](./McDonough_Mary_Wilson.md).
+He married [**Mary Hunter Wilson**](./McDonough_Mary_Wilson.md).
 He died on October 16, 1945 as a result of gunfight.
 He is buried in the Seldovia City Cemetery in plot 156.

 Review of Appeal of Defendant:
 ORR, Circuit Judge.